Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems: Numerical Evaluation

 In Fig. \ref{QoS_avg_power_K}, we plot the average total transmit power against the number of UEs $K$ for the proposed algorithm and benchmarks.
 The required transmit power by the network is seen to increase with increasing $K$, a logical outcome of having to satisfy the target SNR for more UEs.
 The proposed SEA-ADMM algorithm maintains the same performance as SEA-CVX for all values of $K$.
 Further, we can see an increasing performance improvement for SEA-ADMM compared to the ASCA benchmark as $K$ increases.
 The reason is that the number of non-convex SNR constraints that are approximated by the SCA method is equal to $K$, degrading its performance as $K$ increases.

 In Fig. \ref{QoS_avg_power_N}, the average total transmit power is plotted against the total number of antennas $LN$ for the SEA-ADMM algorithm and benchmarks.
-We highlight that the number of APs is fixed to $9$.
+We highlight that the number of APs is fixed to $L = 9$.
 It can be seen that as the total number of antennas increases, the required transmit power by the network decreases due to improved beamforming capability.
-The SEA-ADMM is seen to keep the same performance as its more complex CVX counterpart for all simulated numbers of antennas.
-When the total number of antennas is small, it is seen that around $7\,\%$ increase in transmit power is required by the ASCA algorithm compared to SEA-ADMM.
+Moreover, the SEA-ADMM is able to keep the same performance as its more complex CVX counterpart for all simulated numbers of antennas.
+When the total number of antennas is small, around $7\,\%$ increase in transmit power is required by the ASCA algorithm compared to SEA-ADMM.
 This is associated with the need for more refinement to the multicast beamforming vector when the total number of antennas is much smaller than the number of UEs, emphasizing the performance gap between different approaches.
 On the other hand, as the problem size grows, the optimality gap of the local optimum solution provided by the ASCA algorithm to the global optimum increases.
-This is clearly seen as SEA-ADMM is able to achieve approximately the same required transmit power as that of the SDR lower bound, whereas the ASCA algorithm needs around $13.9\,\%$ increase in the average transmit power to achieve the same target SNR.
+This is clearly seen as SEA-ADMM is able to achieve approximately the same required transmit power as that of the SDR lower bound, whereas the ASCA algorithm needs up to $25\,\%$ increase in the average transmit power to achieve the same target SNR.

 Figs. \ref{QoS_avg_runtimes_K} and \ref{QoS_avg_runtimes_N} plot the average runtime for the proposed SEA-ADMM, SEA-CVX, and corresponding lower bounds against $K$ and $LN$, respectively.
 For the special case of sum-power minimization, it can be seen that roughly $10$ times reduction in computational time is achievable by the proposed SEA-ADMM algorithm compared to its CVX counterpart.
 In comparison to the ASCA benchmark, the SEA-ADMM algorithm maintains a lower runtime for all simulated scenarios.
 The reduction in runtime for SEA-ADMM is particularly large when the number of UEs is relatively small, reaching up to $60\,\%$ lower runtime compared to the ASCA algorithm.
-These results demonstrate the superiority of the proposed approach in different network settings as compared to the state-of-the-art, besides its wider domain of applicability.
+When comparing the two algorithms for different $LN$ and $K = 30$ UEs, SEA-ADMM is able to achieve up to $33\,\%$ reduction in runtime compared to the ASCA algorithm.
+These results demonstrate the superiority and scalability of the proposed approach in different network settings as compared to the state-of-the-art, besides its wider domain of applicability.